 How long will Botox last in the forehead?

-Still have questions about using Botox for crows feet wrinkles or facial lines in general?
+Still, have questions about using Botox for facial lines in general?
 Click the button below to ask Dr. U:

 Further Reading